dhellmann/pymotw/PyMOTW/json/index.rst

 The JSON format expects the keys to a dictionary to be strings.
-If you have other types as keys in your dictionary, trying to encode the object will produce a :ref:`TypeError <exceptions-TypeError>`.
+If you have other types as keys in your dictionary, trying to encode the object will produce a :ref:`ValueError <exceptions-ValueError>`.
 One way to work around that limitation is to skip over non-string keys using the ``skipkeys`` argument: